 Outside of work, Des spends most of his time reading and enjoying the Balinese environment.

-Caroline is a graduate of Leeds Metropolitan University, UK, with a degree in European Languages and Institutions.
+Caroline is a graduate of Leeds Beckett University, UK, with a degree in European Languages and Institutions.
 She took the Trinity CertTESOL in 1990 and began her career in ELT by trying out her new found teaching skills in Surrey, Paris and Lisbon before venturing further afield to Indonesia.
 She added to her qualifications by passing the Diploma in TESAL in 1997 and completed a Masters in Applied Linguistics and TESOL in June 2005.
 She has been working at IALF since March 1996.